- Wonderful views

 Morfa Conwy is an important habitat for the Colletes cunicularius or vernal bee, first recorded here in 2007.
 Numbers seem to be on the increase, with a couple of strong nesting sites in dune blow-outs.
 Females forage on willows around the caravan park and the car park at the Beacons.

-- Two free car parks (1.9m height restricted) (no toilet facilities)
+- Two car parks (fee payable for Beacons car park May-September, Oval free) (1.9m height restricted, no toilet facilities)

 - Life ring near Beacons car park (east side)

 - Launching site for boats at Beacons car park

 Dogs are welcome - please use the dog bins provided.